jithu7432/physics/README.md

 # All methods in this repository are listed below:
 ------------------------------------------------
+## Root finding Methods

-* Method of False Position / Secant Method of finding roots.
+* Method of False Position / Secant Method

-* Newton Rhapson Method of finding roots.
+* Newton Rhapson Method

-* Fixed Point Iteration method of finding roots.
+* Fixed Point Iteration Method